 You can remove them, but results won’t be complete.
 Removing braces too early risks relapse and wasted treatment.

-Hi, I’m Dr. Martin, the founder of BracsBasics.com.
+Hi, I’m Dr. Martin, the founder of BraceBasics.com.
 With years of experience in orthodontics, I’ve made it my mission to simplify braces care for patients of all ages.
 Here, you’ll find easy-to-understand advice, practical tips, and reliable resources to make your braces journey smoother, healthier, and stress-free.
 My goal is to help you smile with confidence every step of the way.